arangodb/kube-arangodb/docs/design/topology_awareness.md

 #### A node affinity

 A pod which belongs to the member can have a node affinity rules.
-If a pod does not have it then it means that it will have pod's affinities.
+If a pod does not have it then it will have pod affinities.
 Example:
 ```yaml
 spec: